-Just a few years ago, AI has been agressively introduced to the general public as a tool of the century, promising to optimize businesses - especially in functions involving troves of data.
+Just a few years ago, AI has been agressively introduced to the general public as a tool of the century, promising to optimize businesses - especially in functions involving a lot of logistics data.

 Last year at the Freightwaves conference, CEO Craig Fuller interviewed Ryan Petersen, head of Flexport, and asked him what will the discussion around supply chain look like in five years.
-Petersen answered that how AI impacts businesses and optimizes data will be the main topic.
+Petersen answered that the focus will be on how AI impacts businesses and optimizes data.

-In this article, i will talk about Flexport's recent release of AI tools.
+In this article, i will talk about Flexport's recent release of Control Tower, as well as how the company is shaping its mindset around AI integration.
 Flexport is a San Francisco based company founded in 2013, that offers business & legal services for freight companies.
 Its also one of the few companies that is seriously committed in leveraging AI to empower supply chain management.

-Fundamentally, their analytics software assists businesses by fusing large amounts of data including satellite intel, transit schedules (also gps tracking), port activity (e.g. congestion data) & offers many tools like quoting systems & communication interfaces, all build by highly skilled ML engineers.
+Fundamentally, their analytics software assists businesses by fusing large amounts of data including satellite intel, transit schedules (also gps tracking), port activity (e.g. congestion data) & offers many tools like quoting systems which are essential in a time-sensitive environment that needs to adapt to things like tariffs changing unexpectadly, shipment re-routing & having a general idea of what the supply chain potentially looks like in the near future.

 Now you might think this is excessive - how could we know for instance, the shipment timing better than the Captains steering cargo ships...if we humans can barely predict a pizza delivery?